elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Rook-ceph netpol to allow prometheus scrape
 - Define Velero security contexts
 - Correct NetworkPolicies and PodSecurityPolicies for Trivy Operator
+- Fixed inconsistencies in config for rclone-sync encryption

 ### Updated